ericwu13/dApp/README.md

-# The Best Shopping Platform
+# The Best Shopping Platform!
 ### Get Started
 #### Install Dexon Extension
 1. go to google extension and search for DeKuSan